-Whether you need help expressing your ideas on a nonfiction topic, bringing your personal adventures to life in a memoir, or authoring white papers and speeches on behalf of top executives in your company, it’s important to find the right professional for your needs.
+Whether you need help expressing your ideas on a nonfiction topic, bringing your adventures to life in a memoir, or someone to author white papers and speeches on behalf of top executives in your company, it’s time to find the right professional for your needs.

-Whatever the specifics are for your project, the following 5 steps will help you get up to speed on how to hire a ghostwriter:
+Whatever the specifics are for your project, the following five steps will help you get up to speed on how to hire a ghostwriter:

 - Understand the specific needs of your project